contaolove/cv_advdate/README.md

 # Advanced date field
 Provides the advanced date field widget for frontend and backend, which allows you to split up a 'date' field into 3 text or select fields for day, month and year.

+The widget isn't uploaded yet, because the development structure to use git with all extensions isn't done yet.
+If you are interested to use the widget, please send me an e-mail.

 # Dependencies
 If you are not using Composer to install this widget, you will also need: https://github.com/terminal42/contao-NamespaceClassLoader